 Greenpoint attracts creatives of all kinds: musicians and designers, filmmakers and visual artists.
-Scott Taylor’s work blends each of these mediums, and while Greenpoint did not attract him from afar, you could still say he loves the nabe: he’s Brooklyn born and bred, and has lived in Greenpoint his whole life.
+Tony Stewart’s work blends each of these mediums, and while Greenpoint did not attract him from afar, you could still say he loves the nabe: he’s Brooklyn born and bred, and has lived in Greenpoint his whole life.

-Here, Scott discusses the diversity of his work, how he came to sync up with musician Keyon Christ, and the origin story of his bad-ass brand name Ashtraypunk.
+Here, Tony discusses the diversity of his work, how he came to sync up with musician Keyon Christ, and the origin story of his bad-ass brand name Ashtraypunk.

-Greenpointers: Hi Scott!
+Greenpointers: Hi Tony!
 Nice to connect with a fellow Greenpoint-based artist.
 Your work spans a couple of mediums; can you briefly describe for us what you do?

 How did you get involved with Keyon Christ?
 That sounds like a great opportunity.

 I met him over the internet when I was in high school.
 I thought his sound was insane then!
 Like super!
 He went to produce for Kanye & Rihanna too so it was reassuring me I wasn’t the only one thinking he was otherworldly.
 He’s insane still!